jakeb1996/FASTAr/README.md

 #### Refadjust

-Realigns FASTA annotations according to an offset.
-Useful for after extracting a sequence from a FASTA file and wanting to maintaing the annotation.
+Realigns UCSC refGene annotations according to an offset.
+Useful for after extracting a sequence from a FASTA file and maintaining the correct annotation for that region.

 #### Refgeneextract

-Extract gene names between start and end position using the given reference
+Extract gene names between start and end position using the given reference.

 #### Singularise